Frequently Asked Questions

 What do prenatal appointments look like?

 Prenatal appointments take place in our office and are scheduled for 60 minutes.
 This gives us plenty of time to get to know eachother, answer all of your questions, and more!
-We detail all of our services here!
+Your other children/family members are also welcome to join your at prenatal visits.

 What about labs or sonograms?